Why OKR Engagement Fades After Adoption (Free Checklist)

 One of the fastest ways to kill engagement is to make OKRs feel like a parallel universe.
 If your team sees them as extra paperwork or disconnected from what they're already working on, they'll check out — fast.

-The best OKRs are rooted in the real work teams are doing (or aiming to do).
+The best OKRs are rooted in the real work teams are doing.
 They act as a layer of clarity and alignment, not as an entirely separate planning system.
-That means your product team’s OKR might align with their sprint goals.
-Your sales team’s KRs might mirror their top pipeline metrics.
+That means your product team's OKR should connect to their sprint goals.
+Your sales team's Key Results should mirror their top pipeline metrics.
+The connection should be obvious — not something people have to figure out.

-Make the connection obvious.
 Review OKRs in your weekly meetings or standups.
 Tie them to project tools like Jira, Asana, or Notion.
-And avoid duplicating effort - teams shouldn’t have to update goals in three different places.
-The tighter the connection, the higher the engagement.
+Avoid duplicating effort — teams shouldn't have to update goals in three different places.
+When OKRs live inside how work gets planned and reviewed, rather than alongside it, engagement stops being something you have to manage.
+It becomes structural.

 3. Make Weekly Check-ins a Habit